 - the destruction of the external coalition potential of the strategic enemy;

-Therefore, talking about the threats of “small” and “big” wars, it is necessary to understand that these will not be traditional wars of the traditional type, where the main role was played by the deformation impact on the enemy, primarily through the massive use of means of armed struggle (missiles, aircraft, tanks and etc.), and a military victory was achieved by winning a battle or company.
-This will be a systematic combination of complex procedures and technologies for transformational and informational influence on the enemy’s control centers, which only at the final stage — and not always — implies a high-intensity use of “ordinary” armed forces.
-That is, the war against Russia in the 21st century will have the 80 Cold War option of its mandatory phase, but with much more dramatic consequences for the losing side.
+Therefore, when discussing the threats of “small” and “large” wars, it is necessary to understand that these will not be the usual wars of the traditional type, where the main role was played by the deformational impact on the enemy, primarily through the massive use of weapons of war (missiles, aviation, tanks and so on), and military victory was achieved by victory in battle or company.
+This will be a system of complex procedures and technologies of transformational and informational impact on the enemy’s command and control centers, which only at the final stage - and that is far from always - involves a highly intensive use of "conventional" armed forces.
+That is, the war against Russia in the 80st century will have its obligatory stage as a variant of the Cold War of the XNUMXs, but with much more dramatic consequences for the losing side.

 It is obvious that in the course of the whole chain of wars of the last twenty years, in which the US armed forces took part, including special operations forces (MTR), new approaches were worked out and new ways of waging war were perfected.
 As a result, it is the United States that today owns the most advanced military-strategic concept.
 Therefore, it is absolutely necessary to attempt to analyze this concept and highlight its main elements.

 The most obvious character of the “wars of the future” was manifested in the course of armed conflicts in Yugoslavia, Iraq, Afghanistan, and Libya.
 Here, with a limited number of forces and means, mainly aviation and special operations forces (MTR), tangible geostrategic goals were achieved in a very short time.
 This is connected not only with the use of the latest high-tech weapons systems, but also with a fairly deep study of the issues of the theory of modern war in scientific and practical terms.